neillrobson/neillrobson.github.io/src/_drafts/rxjs-batched-processing.md

 * Cold observables have their data created _inside_ the observable
 * Hot observables have their data created _outside_ the observable

+{||}
+### Cold
 If I make an Observable from an array, `from([1, 2, 3])`, all of the data is already there.
-Even though we created a stream/observable "interface," the computer doesn't have to wait for anyone to get data back to it for the stream to both start and complete immediately.
-As a result:
+The computer doesn't have to wait for anyone to get data back to it for the stream to both start and complete immediately.

-* Cold observables don't start emitting values until someone `subscribe`s to them
+* They don't start emitting values until someone `subscribe`s to them
-* Cold observables run a separate, unique pipeline for each subscription (they are "**unicast**")
+* They run a separate, unique pipeline for each subscription (they are "**unicast**")

+{||}
+### Hot
-Hot observables are made from things like Promises (e.g. `from(http.fetch('/api/my-endpoint'))`).
+Hot observables are made from things like Promises.
 The computer is waiting for someone else to get back to it, and the computer will emit whatever it receives as soon as it arrives.

-* Hot observables emit items upon arrival, regardless of subscriber count
+* They emit items upon arrival, regardless of subscriber count
-* Hot observables send data through a single pipeline, no matter how many subscribers (they are "**multicast**")
+* They send data through a single pipeline, no matter how many subscribers (they are "**multicast**")

+---

 Returning to our pipeline above: if we `map` data to a _hot_ observable, the API request goes out immedately (no need for a subscriber).
 The `concatAll` _does_ end up subscribing, but the API request is already processing at that point.
 As each API call returns, `concatAll` will subscribe to the next one in the stream.
 Most likely, that latter API call will have already returned, so `concatAll` receives an immediate value, and continues.